phoswald/sample-documentation/markdown/features-github.md

 ## Mermaid

 Here is a simple flow chart.
-This also works in "Markdown Preview Enhanced" or "Mermaid Preview" for Visual Studio Code.
+This also works in "Markdown Preview Enhanced" or "Mermaid Preview" for Visual Studio Code, and also in the "Markdown Viewer" browser extension if the option "mermaid" is activated.

 ```mermaid
 flowchart TD;